-Mortgage Banking Derivative Instruments.
-The fair values of IRLCs are derived by valuation models incorporating market pricing for instruments with similar characteristics, commonly referred to as best execution pricing, or investor commitment prices for best effort IRLCs which have unobservable inputs, such as an estimate of the fair value of the servicing rights expected to be recorded upon sale of the loans, net estimated costs to originate the loans, and the pull-through rate, and are therefore classified as Level 3 within the fair value hierarchy.
-The fair value of forward sale commitments is based on observable market pricing for similar instruments and are therefore classified as Level 2 within the fair value hierarchy.
+Mortgage Banking Derivative The fair values of IRLCs are derived by valuation models incorporating pricing/forts instruments with similar characterisations temperated to as best execution pricing, or investor commitment prices for best effort IRLCs which have unobservable inputs, such as an estimate of the fair value of the servicing rights texpected orded upon sale of the loans, net estimated costs to originate the loans, and the pull-throughrate, and are therefore as Level 3 within the fair value hierarchy.
+The fair value of forward sale commitments is based on observable pricing for similar instruments and are therefore classified as Level 2 within the fair value hierarchy.

-Interest Rate Swap.
-The Company's derivative positions are classified as Level 2 within the fair value hierarchy and are valued using models generally accepted in the financial services industry and that use actively quoted or observable market input values from external market data providers.
+Interest Rate The Company's derivative positions are classified as Level 2 within the fair value hierarchy and are valued Ssing models generally accepted in the financial services industry and that use actively quoted or observable market input fadnes xternal market data providers.
 The fair value derivatives are determined using discounted cash flow models.

-Fair Value Swap.
+Fair Value

 The Company entered into a stand-alone derivative contract with the purchaser of its Visa Class B shares.
-The valuation represents the amount due and payable to the counterparty based upon the revised share conversion rate, if any, during the period.
-At December 31, 2022 and 2021, there was \$0.1 million payable.
+The Salantion represents the amount due and payable to the counterparty based upon the revised share conversion rate, if any, the integriod.
+At December 31, 2022 and 2021, there was 0.1 million payable.